TheSledgeHammer/SingleProject/README.md

 # SingleProject
 This project is the main root for setting up a single project.
-It contains to variations to creating a single project.
+It contains two variations to creating a single project.

 # Setup Configurations
 ## Setup Config 1: